Blog 125. Business, Money And Your Career: Understanding Your Body Language.

 (If you find this informative helpful, then please find the donate options at the end of this blog in order to ensure this website’s future.
 Thank you.)

-Are you aware that every time you enter a room, an office, a boardroom or a space of any kind – you do so with ‘more of you’ than you may have been aware of?
+How you feel and the way you behave are intertwined with how you move your body.
+As a result, every time you enter a room, an office, a boardroom or a space of any kind – you do so with ‘more of you’ than you may have been aware of?

 Often we forget that no matter how hard we try to play a different role to the one we left at home, in reality we cannot cut ourselves in half or into separate bits.
 So we could forget, that what we present to the world – is far more than we sometimes realise or anticipate.